magic4dev/systemdy/README.md

 The second goal of this gem is to provide a set of useful methods for retrieving journalctl log data.

-This section provides a brief overview of the Systemd::Journal class for managing journalctl log information.
+This section provides a brief overview of the Systemdy::Journal class for managing journalctl log information.

 ### Display kernel logs